Sidewalk Grinding & Repair Project

 Sidewalk grinding and repair to level out the uneven sidewalks throughout the community.

-Current: Actively getting proposals for a community wide sidewalk grinding and repair project instead of doing the sections a little at a time.
+This is for a community wide sidewalk grinding and repair project instead of doing the sections a little at a time.

 SITUATION